Causes, Symptoms, Diagnosis and Treatment of Athlete’s Foot

 Despite its name, athlete’s foot is a non-discriminatory infection in that it can be present on both athlete’s and non-athlete’s feet.
 The fungus typically attacks the foot because when shoes are worn, the foot becomes a warm, dark and moist environment where growth can easily occur.

 You may find the location of the infection living anywhere on the foot including the heel, back or top of foot, toe webs and sole.
 Athlete’s foot is closely related to other fungal infections such as jock itch and ringworm.

 What Are Symptoms Of Athlete’s Foot?

 - Swelling or inflammation

 - Toenails that are discolored, thick and pull away from bed of nail

 How Is Athlete’s Foot Diagnosed?

-The symptoms alone, as mentioned above, are enough for a medical provider to be able to determine whether the symptoms you are experiencing are athlete’s foot.
-If by looking at the infected area is not enough to determine the diagnosis, a skin test may be ordered.
+The symptoms alone, as mentioned above, are enough for a medical provider to be able to determine if you are experiencing athlete’s foot.
+If simply looking at the infected area is not enough to determine the diagnosis, a skin test may be ordered.
 It is important to seek medical attention for a diagnosis as athlete’s foot is contagious.

 If you cannot seem to find relief for your feet, and at-home remedies are just not cutting it, visit Midwest Express Clinic.
-We are conveniently located in Blue Island, IL; Willowbrook, IL; Schererville, IN; Munster, IN; & Hammond, IN.
+Our urgent care facilities are conveniently located in Blue Island, IL; Willowbrook, IL; Schererville, IN; Munster, IN; & Hammond, IN.
 We are open from 9 a.m. to 9 p.m. seven days a week.
-No appointment is necessary, however virtual check-in is available to save your spot in line.
+No appointment is necessary to our walk-in clinics, however virtual check-in is available to save your spot in line.